anat159/simplified-checkers-game/README.md

 The upper left is (0,0) and the lower right is (7,7)

-# To run the code:
+# How to run the code:
 1. Add the file targil.py to the input files folder.
 2. Add an input file, containing all the moves, to the input files folder.
 3. Write in the terminal targil and the input file name.
 For example - targil input.txt